dmorse/pscfpp/README.md

 Note the use of the --recursive option of the git clone command.
 Use of this option is necessary with PSCF to clone and install two git submodules that are maintained in separate github repositories.
-This command will create a new directory called pscfpp/ that contains all of the source code and associated documentation, including the two required git submodules.
+This command will create a new directory called pscfpp that contains all of the source code and associated documentation, including the two required git submodules.

 We do *not* recommend that users obtain the source code by simply downloading and unpackng a zip or tar file of a tagged release from the PSCF github repository.
-Doing so would create a pscfpp/ directory that does not contain source code for two git repositories that are automatically installed as submodules by the above git command.
+Doing so would create a pscfpp directory that does not contain source code for two git repositories that are automatically installed as submodules by the above git command.
 It is possible to install these submodules after the fact, but simpler to follow the instructions